What to Consider When Gifting a Car in Ontario

 Make Sure You Have Your Vehicle Ownership Permit

-This document is a green piece of paper that you get when your vehicle is registered with ServiceOntario and it is proof that you are the registered vehicle owner.
+You can get this document from ServiceOntario, and it is proof that you are the registered vehicle owner.
 Make sure you have this document before going to your local ServiceOntario to transfer the vehicle, most people keep it in the glove box or center console in their car.

 You need this permit to legally transfer ownership of your car to a family member.